OleksiyM/Go-CLI/README.md

 **Using Pre-Built Binaries:**

-If you don't want to build from source, you can download pre-built binaries for your operating system from the project's [Releases](https://github.com/OleksiyM/Go-CLI/releases) section .
+If you don't want to build from source, you can download pre-built binaries for your operating system from the project's [Releases](https://github.com/OleksiyM/Go-CLI/releases) section.
 Once downloaded, make the binary executable (if necessary) and place it in a directory accessible from your system's PATH environment variable.

 ## Usage